 The syllabus to be covered by each examination, including suggested references, is kept by the department and available on the web and by request.
-You may obtain copies of past examinations and the syllabus from the Graduate Program Secretary.
+You may obtain a copies of past examinations and the syllabus from the Graduate Program Secretary.
+Note that material outside the course syllabus may be on the syllabus for the exam.

-3.2.3.
+3.2.2.
 Candidacy Examination